Paid communications aimed at persuading an audience to buy a product, use a service, change a behavior, or adopt a viewpoint.

 A tool developed by Google to help marketing teams work faster and more collaboratively.

-A standardized model of a personality or behavior, often used in marketing, storytelling, psychology, and philosophy.
+A standardized model of a personality or behaviour, often used in marketing, storytelling, psychology, and philosophy.
 Often used for Brand Archetypes.

 A survey of opinions about a brand, often used as a benchmark before and after making changes to the brand.